 - Significant System Changes = 1

 A cost/benefit assessment may be a less subjective measurement for this metric.

 Processes that more greatly affect customer satisfaction are better candidates than those that have little or no impact.

-Some CSAT impact = 3
+- Some CSAT Impact = 3

-Significant CSAT impact = 5
+- Significant CSAT Impact = 5

 Once processes have been assessed, they can be ranked by total score, with those scoring the highest put at the top of the list for automation, resulting in a backlog of process candidates for the RPA-development team.
 While the above is an extensive list of attributes to consider, each organization may add its own based on the nature of its business and strategic imperatives.
 Once a process has been selected, a business case should be built that more accurately reflects the potential benefits of its automation.

 It’s important to note that automating a process generally requires it to be optimized for automation.
 This means that a business analyst needs to re-engineer the process to take advantage of the technology’s capabilities, as doing so may uncover other potential RPA pitfalls that must first be addressed before the process can be fully automated.
 For example, when re-engineering a process for one of our clients, MorganFranklin discovered that some data was captured differently depending on users’ preferences.
 Before the process could be fully automated, it was therefore necessary to first standardize the data input so that the bot could access it consistently every time.
 That’s why it is good to always have a backlog of processes in waiting so that the RPA team doesn’t lose momentum.